derektypist/technical-documentation-page/README.md

 As a user, On regular sized devices (laptops, desktops), the element with id="navbar" should be shown on the left side of the screen and should always be visible to the user.

 As a user, My Technical Documentation page should use at least one media query.

+## Features

+Fixed Vertical Navigation Bar.
+Ability to go to a topic without leaving the web page.

+## Technologies

+This project uses HTML5, CSS3 (Internal) and Bootstrap 4.4.1.
+Other technologies include the font libraries (e.g. Roboto) at https://fonts.google.com.